 Understand gold as a commodity and the market for it

-Don’t start trading gold without understanding the fundamentals of the market.
+Understanding how to trade gold is fundamental to success when trading in the commodities markets.
 What is the average price for the past year?
 What are considered high and low prices for gold?
 Think of it like going to the shops.
 If you don’t know what is regarded as a reasonable price, you’ll likely overpay.
 If you plan to resell the item, then you can only make money if you buy low and sell high.

 The entire profit margin on gold is secured when you sell, because gold, unlike stocks, will not pay a dividend.
 You only make money when you sell the commodity at a price that clears a profit after the fees you’re charged for buying and selling it.
 The value of gold is in part because it is universally recognised and accepted.
 It is often bought up by those who are afraid their currency is going to become worthless.